bishiguro/SoftSysPeskyPintos/index.md

 We focused our project on the implementation of a specific part of virtual memory, page replacement algorithms.
 This includes understanding how page faults occur and how to handle page faults by creating page replacement algorithms.
 A page fault occurs when the a process accesses an address in the page table that there isn’t a mapping from virtual to physical memory for, resulting in the page replace algorithm being called.
 There are many page replacement policies, such as random, first-in first-out (FIFO), least recently used (LRU), and second-chance.
 The purpose of our project is to gain a general overview of Virtual Memory.
 We read ThinkOS Chapter 3: Virtual Memory to understand the different components that make up Virtual Memory (Refer to Figure 1).
 We read a previous project’s documentation on Virtual Memory in regard to Computer Architecture in order to understand that in the broader context, the concept of Virtual Memory is similar to caching.
 Understanding virtual memory is an important part of an Operating System and an implementation allows us to demonstrate mastery of the virtual memory concept.
-Specifically, our team was able to gain a comprehensive understanding of page faults, page table, frame table, disk, and page replacement algorithms random, fifo, and second-chance.
+Specifically, our team was able to gain a comprehensive understanding of page faults, page table, frame table, disk, and the random, FIFO, and second-chance page replacement algorithms.
 For further information from sources we used for information, we created an annotated bibliography with a summary of each source.

 ## Implementation